unterberg-dev/react-classmate/README.md

 # react-styled-classnames

-A lightweight utility for separating styles and classes from React components, designed for use with utility-first CSS libraries like UnoCSS and Tailwind.
-Think of it as styled-components, but for class names:
+A utility-first CSS tool for managing component class names with the simplicity of styled-components, designed for use with utility-first CSS libraries like UnoCSS and Tailwind:

 ```ts
 const SomeButton = rsc.button<ButtonProps>`